Annual Meeting

 The Academy's Policy Initiatives and Advocacy (PIA) team is located in Washington, DC, where it serves as the Academy’s voice on Capitol Hill.
 The work of the PIA team complements and supports the work of state affiliates and individual members to promote food and nutrition policies at the national level.

 PIA staff members lead the Academy’s consumer protection and licensure efforts and meet with government agencies such as USDA, FDA and the Centers for Medicare and Medicaid Services (CMS) to discuss regulatory issues.
-They meet with members of Congress to promote nutrition-focused policy, organize the Nutrition and Dietetics Advocacy Summit and guide the Academy’s grassroots activities at the state level.
+They meet with members of Congress to promote nutrition-focused policy and contribute to conferences such as the White House Conference on Huger, Nutrition, and Health and the National Food Policy Conference.

 https://www.senate.gov/states/MA/intro.htm